LoisTian/GroupProjectDSCI/GroupWorkProposal_-2.md

 2.Describe at least one way that you will visualize the classification results (this is in addition to the visualization created previously for exploratory data analysis)

-Firstly We will use the createDataPartition function from the caret package to divide our data into training/testing set.In our case, we will use 75% of the data for training, and 25% for testing.
-We tried 3 different classification methods, Case1:We uses 6 variables for predictors:P1 rank,P1 seasons,P1 titles,P2 rank,P2 seasons,P2 titles.
-Case2:We uses 4 variables for predictors:P1 rank,P1 seasons,P2 rank,P2 seasons.
-Case3:We uses 4 variables for predictors:P1 rank,P1 titles,P2 rank,P2 titles.
+Firstly We will use the createDataPartition() function from the caret package to divide our data into training/testing set.In our case, we will use 75% of the data for training, and 25% for testing.
+Then We try out 3 different classification methods and calculate their accuracy.
+For Method1,We use 6 variables for predictors:P1 rank,P1 seasons,P1 titles,P2 rank,P2 seasons,P2 titles.
+For Method 2,We use 4 variables for predictors:P1 rank,P1 seasons,P2 rank,P2 seasons.
+For Method 3,We use 4 variables for predictors:P1 rank,P1 titles,P2 rank,P2 titles.
 Then we apply 10-fold cross-validation to our training data and deciding the number of K for each case.
-We tested Test the following k's: 1, 3, 5, 7, 9, 11.
-Based on the plot "k vs Accuracy" below, we should choose k=/// for case1, k=/// for case2, k=///for case3.
-We create a bar chart to visualize the comparsion of accuracy among these 3 classification.
+We will test the following k's: 1, 3, 5, 7, 9, 11.
+In order to find the k that brings the highest accuracy, we would create a line plot "k versus Accuracy" for each case.
+Then we can calculate the accuracy for each method with their best k’s.
+We create a bar chart to visualize the comparison of accuracy among these 3 different classifications.
+From the chart we would be able to conclude the best classification method.(around 200 words)
-We conclude that case/// is the best.